Ahimsa, Cheltenham: Description

 The buildings include Ahimsa, The Hut of Happy Omen, the toilets, which were all built before the land was sold to the Trust, Sentosa, a detached bedsitter which was approved in principle in November 1975.
 A carport was built onto The Hut in 1977.
 Ahimsa is a small one-bedroom house built of unpainted fibro, oiled timber and random rubble with a pitched roof of glazed terracotta.
 There is a brick fireplace in the living room and a large north-facing open verandah looking over the gully.
 The Hut of Happy Omen is basically an open shed built of unpainted fibro with a roof of corrugated fibro.
 At some time it has been extended to incorporate a kitchenette and a shower stall.
 Sentosa is an open plan bedsitter also constructed of fibro with a skillion roof of corrugated fibro.

 Marie Byles' design principles are best expressed in this quotation from her: 'No Painting whatever anywhere - Any woodwork to be treated with linseed raw oil (saves unkeep): External walls are to be fibro; Corrugated (sic) fibro (long experience has shown fiber to be lasting, with no upkeep).'

 Paths were made by volunteers and Marie Byles' bushwalking friends.

 Condition

-As at 27 June 2000, the physical condition was good.
+As of 27 June 2000, the physical condition was good.